Ursadon/libwakeproto/README.md

 Wake protocol library for Qt5.

-Wake is a protocl similar to SLIP.
+Wake is a protocol similar to SLIP.
 Protocol used in embedded applications.

 Description (HTML): http://caxapa.ru/lib/wake/